 - Radiation Effects & High Energy Density Science RF (Pulsed Power, EM & Resistive-MHD models)

 Sandia will host the second Asia-Pacific symposium on Tritium science (APSOT-2) in September 2017.
 APSOT-2 will cover the topics of tritium science related to fusion energy research.
 The objective of the symposium is to provide a forum for an exchange of information on tritium science, technology, engineering, and general experiences with safe tritium handling for fusion energy.
 With the current planning for DT operation in ITER and its construction in the next decade, the need to develop a science-based understanding of tritium effects has increased in importance towards the demonstration of fusion power.
-The first announcement for APSOT-2 can be found here.
+The second announcement for APSOT-2 can be found here.